 I like comics because they let you walk a line between written storytelling and visual storytelling, allowing for a great bridge of the two mediums!

 Prepped by Ethan Charles

 Comics are special.
 They bind writing and art together in the most beautiful way.
 The amount of patience and effort that is needed to make a comic is huge.
-It took me 3 months to complete my comic, and though I was agitated at times, and was very, very stuck at certain points, I always kept my head up and pushed through it.
+It took me 3 months to complete my comic, and though I was agitated at times and very, very stuck at certain points, I always kept my head up and pushed through it.

 Working on a comic has also made me see my improvement in my art.
 In 3 months, I found myself growing and expanding my writing and art skills at an exponential rate.
 If there is one thing I have learned from this experience, it's that comics are extremely underrated.
 Many people believe that comics are for kids, but that simply is not true.
 Comics can tell exquisite stories, with complex themes and characters.
-They are a beautiful medium of art, and one that definitely has changed my life for the better.
+They are a beautiful medium of art--one that definitely has changed my life for the better.